What does Carlyle mean?

 Carlyle \c(a)-rly-le, car-lyle\ as a boys' name is pronounced KAR-lyle.
 It is of Old English origin, and the meaning of Carlyle is "fort at Luguvalium".
 Place name and surname, originally from Carlisle.
 Also the name of a very old city in northwest England.
 Use as a given name may have originated as an elaborated form of Carl.
 Historian Thomas Carlyle.

 Carlyle is an uncommon given name for males but a very popular last name for all people (#9224 out of 150436, Top 6%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Carlyle for boys.
 Carlyle was first listed in 1910-1919 and reached its top position of #682 in the U.S. during 1920-1929, but is not ranked at the moment.
 (2014 Birth Statistics)

-Displayed below is an analysis of the popularity of the boy name Carlyle and corresponding names.
-Popular varying forms of Carlyle appearing in the Top 1000 are Carl (#613 last year) and Karl.
-These boy names were at the apex of their popularity during 1930-1939 and have become much less widespread since, with the versions Carl, Karl and Carlyle becoming less stylish.
+Carl (#613 last year) and Karl are the popular varying forms of Carlyle appearing in the Top 1000.
+These boy names were at the apex of their popularity during the years 1930-1939 (usage of 0.6877%) and have become much less widespread since (usage 0.129%, down 81.2%), with the versions Carl, Karl and Carlyle becoming less stylish.
+Displayed below is an analysis of the usage of the boy name Carlyle and corresponding names.
 (2014 Birth Statistics)